<?xml version="1.0" encoding="utf-8"?>

 <description>

-<![CDATA[<img src="http://assets.podomatic.net/mymedia/thumb/1366061/1400x1400_7805722.jpg" alt="itunes pic" /><br /><p>For this edition of In Tune, host Michael Bolton speaks to tenor William Burden, who stars in Silent Night as Nikolaus Sprink, an operatic tenor turned soldier inspires a moment of peace through the sound of his voice and the power of music.
-Mr. Burden talks about the thrill of creating a new opera and losing himself in his characterizations.</p>
+<![CDATA[For this edition of In Tune, host Michael Bolton speaks to tenor William Burden, who stars in Silent Night as Nikolaus Sprink, an operatic tenor turned soldier inspires a moment of peace through the sound of his voice and the power of music.
+Mr. Burden talks about the thrill of creating a new opera and losing himself in his characterizations.

 </description>

-<guid isPermaLink="true">http://operaphila.podomatic.com/entry/2013-02-07T04_00_00-08_00</guid>
+<guid isPermaLink="true">https://operaphila.podomatic.com/entry/2013-02-07T04_00_00-08_00</guid>

-<pubDate>Thu, 07 Feb 2013 12:00:00 GMT</pubDate>
+<pubDate>Thu, 07 Feb 2013 12:00:00 +0000</pubDate>

 <dc:creator>Opera Philadelphia</dc:creator>

-<itunes:image href="http://assets.podomatic.net/mymedia/thumb/1366061/1400x1400_7805722.jpg"/>
+<itunes:image href="https://assets.podomatic.net/ts/53/51/0a/socialweb88643/1400x1400_7805722.jpg"/>

 <itunes:summary>For this edition of In Tune, host Michael Bolton speaks to tenor William Burden, who stars in Silent Night as Nikolaus Sprink, an operatic tenor turned soldier inspires a moment of peace through the sound of his voice and the power of music.
 Mr. Burden talks about the thrill of creating a new opera and losing himself in his characterizations.